 - Butt-Monkey: Poor Eyeball is always being tricked by Pink Diamond.

 - Cassandra Truth: As it turns out, she was completely correct when she said that Steven's gem isn't a Rose Quartz.
-What she didn't realize is that he's actually Pink Diamond.
+What she didn't realize is that he's actually a Pink Diamond.

 - Covert Pervert: Eyeball gets creepily gleeful at the idea of getting her own Pearl.